lifelong-learning-systems/tella/README.md

 To view a rendering of the agent learning, set the `--render` flag.
 This will render the first environment in the list.

+To pass a configuration file to the agent, set the `--agent-config` argument.
+The format of the configuration file is determined by the specific agent.

 Parallel environments is not currently implemented.